Mining and manufacturing

 Lithium

-The Finnis mine opened in October 2022, making the Territory an emerging supplier of lithium.
+The Finniss mine opened in October 2022, operated by Core Lithium.
 Over 2023, the price of lithium fell steeply due to an oversupply in the market and weak growth in electric vehicle sales.
-As a result, mining operations at the Finnis mine were suspended in January 2024.
+As a result, operations at the Finniss mine were suspended in January 2024.
+There was no production in 2024-25 as Finniss mine remained in care and maintenance.

 Uranium